TheHutGroup/Horizon-Public-Docs/examples/customer/account-data.md

 - READY_TO_COLLECT
 - COLLECTED

-The `OUTSTANDING` filter will return the following as the order is not in a terminal state:
+The `OUTSTANDING` filter returns orders that are not in a terminal state, including:

 - ORDER_PLACED
 - PROCESSING
 - PAYMENT_PROBLEM
 - READY_TO_COLLECT

-The `DISPATCHED` filter will return the following.
-This is a terminal state where the order was successful:
+The `DISPATCHED` filter returns orders that are in a terminal state, specifically:

 - DISPATCHED

-The `COMPLETED` filter will return the following.
-This is shows all orders in a terminal state:
+The `COMPLETED` filter shows all orders in a terminal state, including:

 - DISPATCHED
 - CANCELLED
 - COLLECTED